-SEBI vide its circular dated January 18, 2006 issued guidelines on Anti Money Laundering Standards which mandated that all concerned intermediaries should ensure that a proper policy framework is put in place and they should be updated periodically.
+SEBI vide its Master circular dated February 3, 2023 updated from time to time has issued guidelines on Anti Money Laundering Standards which mandated that all concerned intermediaries should ensure that a proper policy framework is put in place and they should be updated periodically.
 AMC's are also an intermediary (therefore a reporting entity also) under Section 12 of the SEBI Act.
 All intermediaries are required to designate a person as "Principal Officer (PO)" who is responsible for ensuring compliance of the provisions of the Act and liaise with the relevant authorities.
 The Principal Officer should be an official with sufficiently high position, independence and authority.
 All intermediaries are required to work within the overall ambit of the Act and Guidelines issued by SEBI in this context.
 Over the years, SEBI has issued various circulars with guidelines / directives vis-à-vis procedures and obligations on AML / CFT.
-SEBI has also issued a Master circular on AML / CFT dated December 31, 2010 which was later revised on March 12, 2014.
 These circulars also lay down the minimum requirements of controls and due diligences to address concerns of money laundering and suspicious transaction undertaken by clients.
 Directives to all intermediaries registered under SEBI are issued to ensure compliance with the standards set by FATF and FIU-IND on AML and CFT.
 These directives, inter alia, relate to: